For those of you who don’t know about the previous Bitcoin hard forks and its challenges, read my earlier guides here:

 Also, haywire information sources on the Bitcointalk forum raise massive red flags about their future and their intentions.
 I was really surprised to learn that they might have an ICO for these pre-mined blocks, but again, there is little clarity about it on their official website.

-But… let’s say that on 25th October they have beaten all odds, clarified the much-needed information about their project, and we have a fork… then what to do in that case?
+But… let’s say that around 25th October they have beaten all odds, clarified the much-needed information about their project, and we have a fork… then what to do in that case?

 Then the only thing to do is enjoy and claim your free airdropped Bitcoin Gold coins!